-The Department of Mechanical Engineering and Engineering Management demonstrates one of its key values, collaboration, by sustaining a close working relationship with industry.
-The Industrial Advisory Council comprises several colleagues from companies in the local region, many of whom are Wilkes alumni.
-The council meets formally with department and college faculty at least once per year – sometimes more frequently – and maintains correspondence throughout the year as needs and projects arise.
-The council’s input is critical in keeping the department programs strong, rigorous, and relevant so that students receive the best possible education and experiences during their time at Wilkes.
-These experiences may include faculty and student opportunities for research, independent study, senior projects, internships, and employment.
+The Department of Mechanical and Electrical Engineering demonstrates one of its key values, collaboration, by sustaining a close working relationship with industry.
+The Industrial Advisory Council is made of representatives from companies in the local region, some of whom are Wilkes alumni.
+The council meets regularly to provide guidance and input to help the department ensure that its programs are properly preparing students to be the engineers needed by employers of today and tomorrow.
+The input the department receives from the council is critical in keeping the department programs strong, rigorous, and relevant.
+The council helps the department to facilitate such experiences as faculty and student opportunities for research, independent study, senior projects, open houses with industry representatives, internships, and employment.

 - Actively participate and provide comments, feedback and suggestions on academic issues (especially related to the ABET accreditation criteria).